 - Bake at 350° F for 50 minutes.

 - Allow it to cool in the loaf pan for about 15 minutes before taking it out and then an additional 25-30 minutes before slicing.
-(This allows it to slice perfectly).
+(This allows it to set and slice perfectly).

 - Top with my homemade vegan cream cheese frosting! (optional)